rodrigotassinari/bolao2014/README.md

 - PostgreSQL 9.3+
 - Redis 2.8+

 Clone the repo and setup `.env` with values for your environment (use `.env.example` as a starting point, changing the values where needed).
-If you use [direnv](https://github.com/zimbatm/direnv) (highly recommended), also use `.envrc.example` as a starting point to your `.envrc`.

 Next run the standard Rails app seup: